jossemii/HyperNode/README.md

-# Nodo: Service Orchestration for Distributed Networks
+# Nodo: A Celaut node implementation

 Nodo is a powerful framework designed to streamline communication, management, and orchestration of services across a network of computers.